programmiri/gatsby-timeship/emails/005/add_d_year.md

 “You time-travelled to the city of oslo, in year 2026”

 «Beautiful work Ruby!

-Just one more task and we'll move on to the next neighbour.
-We need to add a PiRATE PREiNCESS to your TimeShip code Ruby.» Says Lizabeth.
+for our next tiny task we'll move on to a neighbour who has goats AND horses in his rooftop garden ON Our Bridge!
+No, wait for it!
+We need to find a way to add a Pirate Princess to your TimeShip code Ruby.
+Thousand thanks Captain Swizec and bye.» Says Lizabeth and climbs after Ruby along the rooftops.

+«Good bye.» Says Captain Swizec.

+«Go!
+Help!
+Help!» Croaks Kiwi.

+«You want to help them MORE?
+Even though they call you pirate-parrot behind your back?» Says Captain Swizec.

+«YARR!
+A trip!
+A trip!
+Kiwi wants a trip!» Croaks Kiwi.

+«Ok. bring me a gift from the future.
+Bye bye bird!» Says Captain Swizec.